 Kate Raworth makes the case for a new intelligence of economics by first explaining why we should be concerned.
-This relates not only to the present state of the world—however appalling the diagnostic might be—but also, and more importantly, to the transition to a valid economic framework and the new narrative that needs to replace conventional economics.
+This relates not only to the present state of the world—however appalling the diagnostic might be—but, as importantly, to the transition to a valid economic framework and the new narrative that needs to replace conventional economics.

 Today, the richest 1% of people on the planet own more wealth than the other 99% put together.
 According to Oxfam, the world’s 26 richest people own as much as poorest 50%.1 This is the symptom of a system using financial wealth as its sole metric of success, be it for individuals, countries, or corporations.
 With such a narrow logic and in the absence of proper regulations, money interests will always be prioritized over the genuine added value of everybody else’s hard work.
 The financialization of the economy is a permanent risk at the core of the system, as illustrated by the depressions of 1929 and 2008, as well as by the stunning income inequality in almost every country of the world.

 At a deeper level, the reference to money as the primary metric of economic development implicitly means that progress is equated to more consumption of everything and anything ad infinitum.
 This race to nowhere taking place in total disregard of actual answers to the genuine needs of the human population and, all the while, amounting to systematically destroying Earth’s capacity to sustain the conditions of life as we know it.
 The world is now in a state of environmental collapse.
 Bio-diversity is disappearing at an alarming rate, climate change is likely to turn soon in a runaway global warming process, and soil and water have been degraded almost everywhere due to intensive agricultural practices and unfettered industrial pollution.